 Simple English definitions for legal terms

-Read a random definition: error of law
+Read a random definition: fund in court

 A fictitious name is a made-up name that someone uses instead of their real name.
 This can be used for a business or when someone wants to keep their identity a secret.
 It's also called a "doing business as" name.